makepeacej/pelican-plugins/README.md

 Lets every panel user pick their own theme from a dropdown injected next to Filament's built-in light/dark switcher, and lets an admin set the **global default** theme that applies to users who haven't chosen one (including the login page).
+Currently confirmed working themes (If a theme doesn't work, submit an issue and I'll take a look):
+-StarryNight
+-Nord Theme
+-Neobrutalism
+-Fluffy

 ### How it works